Season of the Jew

-Season of the Jew is an historical novel by Maurice Shadbolt, published in 1987.
+Season of the Jew is a historical novel by Maurice Shadbolt, published in 1987.
 Set in mid-nineteenth-century New Zealand, it is a semi-fictionalized account of the story of the Māori leader Te Kooti, told from the perspective of one of his pursuers, an officer in the colonial army.

 Explanation of the title

 The brief preface quotes Shakespeare's Shylock: “If a Christian wrong a Jew, what should his suffrance be by Christian example?
 Why, revenge.
 The villainy you teach me I will execute; and it shall go hard, but I will better the instruction.”
 This lays the moral ground for the resistance of the band of New Zealand natives under their leader Te Kooti, who synthesized a new religion from Christian and Māori traditions combined with his study of the Old Testament.
 His unique contribution was to declare his followers the latter-day embodiment of the Israelites escaping from Egypt.
 In the novel the rebels are often simply referred to as “the Jews.”
 The religion Te Kooti created, the Ringatu Church, still claims around 15,000 adherents in New Zealand today.